vpulab/med-sam-brain/README.md

 We propose to modify the patch embedding layer, so that it accounts for the all the MRI modalities, allowing for a seamless integration of the information.
 Then, we employ LoRAs to tune Multi Layer Perceptron blocks (MLP) and Attention (Q,K,V embedding) layers of the transformer blocks.

-**RELEVANT NOTE: Our code and models will be available soon...**
+**RELEVANT NOTE: Our code and models will be available before September**

 ### *Cite:*

 ```
-@inproceedings{MED-SAM-BRAIN,
+@inproceedings{cdiana2024med-sam-brain,
-  title = {How SAM Perceives Different mp-MRI Brain Tumor Domains?},
+  title={How SAM Perceives Different mp-MRI Brain Tumor Domains?},
-  author = {Diana-Albelda, Cecilia and Alcover-Couso, Roberto and García-Martín, Álvaro and Bescos, Jesus},
+  author={Diana-Albelda, Cecilia and Alcover-Couso, Roberto and García-Martín, Álvaro and Bescos, Jesus},
-  booktitle = {2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  year = {2024}}
+  pages={4959--4970},
+  year={2024}
+}
 ```